List open files.

 Lsof can detect that the current device cache file has been accidentally or maliciously modified by integrity checks, including the computation and verification of a sixteen bit Cyclic Redundancy Check (CRC) sum on the file's contents.
 When lsof senses something wrong with the file, it issues a warning and attempts to remove the current cache file and create a new copy, but only to a path that the process can legitimately write.

-The path from which a lsof process may attempt to read a device cache file may not be the same as the path to which it can legitimately write.
-Thus when lsof senses that it needs to update the device cache file, it may choose a different path for writing it from the path from which it read an incorrect or outdated version.
+The path from which a lsof process can attempt to read a device cache file might not be the same as the path to which it can legitimately write.
+Thus when lsof senses that it needs to update the device cache file, it can choose a different path for writing it from the path from which it read an incorrect or outdated version.

 If available, the -Dr option will inhibit the writing of a new device cache file.
 (It's always available when specified without a path name argument.)